 #4 Heroic Overnight Work

 Urgent overnight work is a significant sign of project development failure.
 Sometimes urgent work is needed when developers need to catch up with deadlines, so then their efforts are required and justified.
-However, when your project depends on overwork, the odds are that it will fail.
+However, when your project depends on overwork, the odds are that software development projects fail.

 #5 Lack of Progress and Interest

 When the project is failing, you can sense a certain feeling of apathy and despair in the team.
-The most common causes that lead to project failure are lack of empowerment, trust and support.
-Also, your team might fail due to poor communication.
-When you start noticing that the team isn’t attending meetings and trying to be as silent as possible you should stop, regroup and create a strategy for effective communication.
+The most common causes that lead to project breakdown are lack of empowerment, trust, and support.
+Also, your project team might fail due to poor communication.
+When you start noticing that the team isn’t attending meetings and trying to be as silent as possible you should stop, regroup and create a strategy to fight the lack of communication.